thegetty/quire-docs/content/docs-v1/accordions.md

 ## Customize Accordion Link Names

-By default, the URLs for accordion sections are generated from the summary text and prepended with `#section-`.
+By default, the URLs for accordion sections are generated from the heading text and prepended with `#section-`.
 For example, the link to the accordion in the example below, would be: `https://my-publication.com/chapter-1/#section-comparison-of-historical-sources`.

 ```md
 {% accordion "## Comparison of Historical Sources" %}